CAPApplicationVersion

 expression: scalar(sum(avg_over_time(current_sessions{job="cav-cap-app-v1-cap-backend-svc",namespace="cap-ns"}[2h]))) <= bool 5

 • CAP to indicate a CAP application server.
-Only one workload of this type can be used at present.
+Only one workload of this type is allowed.

-• Router to indicate a version of AppRouter.
-Only one workload of this type can be used.
+• Router to indicate a version of the Approuter.
+Only one workload of this type is allowed.

-• Additional to indicate supporting components that can be deployed along with the CAP application server.
+• Additional to indicate supporting components deployed alongside the CAP application server.

 Port configuration

-• For workload of type CAP, the default port used by CAP, 4004, will be added to the service and a destination with name srv-api will be added to the approuter referring to this service port (any existing destinations environment configuration for this workload will be taken over by overwriting the URL).
+• For workloads of type CAP, the default port 4004 is added to the Service, and a destination named srv-api is added to the Approuter referencing this service port (any existing destinations environment configuration for this workload is preserved, with only the URL overwritten).

-• For workload of type Router, the port 5000 will be exposed in the service.
-This service will be used as the target for HTTP traffic reaching the application domain (domains are specified within the CAPApplication resource).
+• For workloads of type Router, port 5000 is exposed in the Service.
+This Service is used as the target for HTTP traffic reaching the application domain (domains are specified in the CAPApplication resource).

-NOTE: If multiple ports are configured for a workload of type Router, the first available port will be used to target external traffic to the application domain.
+NOTE: If multiple ports are configured for a workload of type Router, the first port is used to target external traffic to the application domain.

 Monitoring configuration